rxjdeep/terminal-local-music-player-using-fzf/README.md

 6. Get Started

-    Type music in the PowerShell terminal to run the script.
+    Type 'music' in the PowerShell terminal to run the script.
     Follow the prompt to search for and play music files from your local collection.